helm/helm/CONTRIBUTING.md

 ### Profiling PRs

-During development, you need to add automated tests where possible.
-There are a few `make test*` targets that you can use to execute your unit or integration tests.
 If your contribution requires profiling to check memory and/or CPU usage, you can use `--cpuprofile` and/or `--memprofile` global cli flags to collect runtime profiling data for analysis.
 You can use Golang's [pprof](https://github.com/google/pprof/blob/main/doc/README.md) tool to inspect the results.

 Example analysing collected profiling data
 ```